 You normally can’t encrypt your Windows operating system drive with BitLocker unless your device has a Trusted Platform Module (TPM) device.
-However, you can configure Windows to prompt for a password in the pre-boot stage rather than relying on a TPM by enabling the enabling the Windows Components: BitLocker Drive Encryption: Operating System Drives: Require additional authentication at startup system policy.
+However, you can configure Windows to prompt for a password in the pre-boot stage rather than relying on a TPM by enabling the Windows Components: BitLocker Drive Encryption: Operating System Drives: Require additional authentication at startup system policy.

 When booting your device in such a setup you’ll be prompted with the following screen: